NinaZumel/dark_tales_sleuth/content/blog/2022-09-06-hunting-the-ghost-of-lille.md

 ---
 title: "Hunting the Ghost of Lille"
 date: "2022-09-06"
-categories:
-  - "miscellany"
 tags:
-  - "ghost-stories"
+  - Miscellany
-  - "haunted-house"
+  - Lord Halifax
-  - "lord-halifax"
+  - Sabine Baring-Gould
-  - "sabine-baring-gould"
+  - with pdf
 ---

 I found the story of the Ghost of Lille in an interesting volume called _Lord Halifax's Ghost Book_, a selection of the "true" ghost stories collected by Charles Lindley Wood, the second Viscount Halifax (1839-1934), over the course of his life.